sheldonhull/sheldonhull.hugo/content/blog/2019-11-04-getting-starting-with-python-for-data-exploration.md

 ## Scatterchart

-Never having really used scattercharts, I'm seeing in data exploration they can be a tremdously valuable tool.
+Never having really used scattercharts, I'm seeing in data exploration they can be a tremendously valuable tool.

 ```python
 print(len(data_frame.value))